-‘The Marijuana Grow Room’ this is where it all happens.
+‘The Indoor Marijuana Grow Room’ is where it all happens.
 The germination, early growing, vegetation, and flowering stages of your beloved cannabis plants will all take place here.
 Any problems you encounter and solutions you discover will occur here.
-Whether your harvest is a success or failure will depend mostly on how you build your grow room
+Whether your harvest is a success or failure will depend mostly on how you build a grow room.

 There are plenty of factors to consider when first setting up or building your grow room.
 Some of these factors may be ones that you have never thought about before.

 The aspects of grow rooms that are of the greatest importance will be covered here, so read on to understand what exactly you need to do and why you need to do them.
-This article will teach you how to build an indoor marijuana grow room in the following topics:
+This article will teach you how to build your own indoor marijuana grow room.

 The grow room